sigg3/clean_old_kernels/README.md

 # What does it do?
 0. Gets current kernel (uname -r)
 1. Searches for kernels installed in /boot
-2. Searches for symlink named vmlinuz* in /boot
+2. Searches for symlinks named vmlinuz* in /boot
 3. apt remove --purge kernels that are not current or symlinks* (* unless PURGE set to 1.
 Then only current is reserved.)

 Then it asks user for permission to purge the "unused" kernels from the system with apt.